Terms and Conditions

 - If we or substantially all of our assets are acquired by a third party, in which case personal data we hold will be one of the transferred assets.

 If we are under a duty to disclose or share a data subject's personal data in order to comply with any legal obligation, or in order to enforce or apply any contract with the data subject or other agreements; or to protect our rights, property, or safety of our employees, customers, or others.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction.

-We may also share personal data we hold with selected third parties for the purposes of customer relationship management and payment processing, subject to the requirements of the PCI DSS security standard.
+We may also share personal data we hold with selected third parties for the purposes of customer relationship management, and for the purpose of payment processing, subject to the requirements of the PCI DSS security standard.

 Dealing With Subject Access Requests

 Data subjects must make a formal request for information we hold about them.
 This must be made in writing or by email to firstname.lastname@example.org.

 When receiving telephone enquiries, we will require that the caller put their request in writing and that they supply sufficient evidence of their identity in support of that request.

 Vexatious or unjustified Subject Access Requests shall be rejected if it is deemed appropriate by a Director of the business.

 Changes To This Policy